Sautéed Green Beans With Garlic is a delicious recipe with fresh green beans and fresh garlic! Served slightly crisp they are a family favorite!

 - Feel free to use more garlic if you dare!

-If you’ve tried these Garlic Green Beans or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
+If you’ve tried these Sautéed Green Beans With Garlic or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

 The perfect side dish, it has just enough flavor to let your main dish shine.